HOGENT-Web/csharp/chapters/07/slides/presentation.md

 class: dark middle

 # Enterprise Web Development C&#35;
-> Chapter 7 - The REST is still unwritten
+> Chapter 7 - Ain't no REST for the wicked
 ---

-### Chapter 7 - The REST is still unwritten
+### Chapter 7 - Ain't no REST for the wicked
 # Table of contents

 - [What is an API?](#api)